A look at some of the big data centre openings in 2019 so far

 Alibaba Cloud Japan features a 25G network infrastructure and a P100 card GPU-based GN5 instance designed to support optimum processing of graphics for machine learning.

-Oracle opened its next-generation cloud data centre in Toronto
+Oracle opened its next-generation cloud data center in Toronto

 On 17 January, Oracle opened the first next-generation cloud facility in Canada, boasting Gen2 Technology to provide its enterprise and government customers with simple, predictable pricing mechanisms, and the tools and expertise for risk-free cloud operations.